soofka/swappi/README.md

 - process events and pass changed files from watcher to server
 - dev and prod as presets in config
 - js and css bundlers
+- monorepo with swappi and swappi processors separately

 # swn.ski